nautobot/nautobot-app-secrets-providers/README.md

 - **`Thycotic Secret Server by ID`**

-    This provider uses the `Secret Id` to specifiy the secret that is selected.
-The `Secret Id` is displayed in the browser's url field if you `Edit` the data in Thycotic Secret Server.
+    This provider uses the `Secret ID` to specifiy the secret that is selected.
+The `Secret ID` is displayed in the browser's url field if you `Edit` the data in Thycotic Secret Server.

     - Example:

         The url is: _https://pw.example.local/SecretServer/app/#/secret/**1234**/general_

-        In this example the value for `Secret Id` is **1234**.
+        In this example the value for `Secret ID` is **1234**.

 - **`Thycotic Secret Server by Path`**